 For NMVOC emissions from road paving with aphalt (NFR 2D3b) and asphalt roofing (NFR 2D3c) are calculated using the same method based on bitumen use, which is confidential.
 Data on bitumen use is received from the domestic bitumen producer (Nynas Oy, previously Fortum Oil and Gas Ltd., Ref.
 Blomberg, 2006, Remes.
-H., 2017).
+H., 2019).
 This bitumen use data is divided into five groups: road bitumens, road bitumen solutions, bitumen oils, bitumen emulsions and industry bitumens.
-For these VOC fractions for the different years are provided by Nynäs Oy (Table 3.48).
+For these VOC fractions for the different years are provided by Nynäs Oy (Table 4.55).
 To this, the imported amount of bitumen from customs statistics database ULJAS is added and divided in corresponding five groups as an expert estimation at SYKE.

-NMVOC emissions from bitumen are measured annually by the producer.
+VOC fractions from bitumen are measured annually by the producer.
 Bitumen emulsions are applied cold, they are water-based and do not contain solvents.
 For bitumen solutions and oils the NMVOC emission rate corresponds to the actual solvent content.
-The NMVOC emission rate of road bitumen and industrial bitumens is determined using the heating weight loss in the thin layer test (5 hours, 163 °C).
-The emissions are presented in Table 4.55.
+The NMVOC rate of road bitumen and industrial bitumens is determined using the heating weight loss in the thin layer test (5 hours, 163 °C).
+Development of NMVOC fractions is presented in Table 4.55.